reactjs/rfcs/text/0000-React.HeadlessComponent.md

 > How should this feature be taught to existing React developers?

-"If you are making reusable components that only control behavior, use this for better tooling support!"
+"If you are making reusable components that only control behavior, use this for better tooling support and less boilerplate!"

 # Unresolved questions